Why are pensions important?

 If you are unconvinced by the information you uncover about your pension, then seek out more; keep asking questions until you have the answers you need, whether they are the ones you were hoping for or not.
 Let your provider/employer know what you want from your pension investment.

 You may decide the investments in your pension fund does not reflect your values, and you cannot see evidence of a move away from undesirable investments or a move towards more environmental, social and governance funding (known as ESG).
-You do have the choice of moving your money.
+You do have the choice of moving into green pensions.
 At this point, you might require expert help, especially if you have quite a bit of your money invested (unless you are that super-savvy finance type).
 The UK Sustainable Investment and Finance Association have ethical financial advisors listed, and Good With Money also recommends these.

 Money has power!